ambientkit/ambientkit.github.io/docs/plugins/grpc.md

 Ambient also supports interacting with plugins over gRPC using the [HashiCorp plugin system](https://github.com/hashicorp/go-plugin).
 This allows you to compile plugins and then send data back and forth just like a standard plugin.
 A few reasons why you may choose to go this route:

-- to sell a plugin for Ambient, but don't want to distribute the source code
+- to dynamically load and unload plugins without restarting the application
 - to write a plugin for Ambient in another language other than Go (it will require some non-trivial work to re-implement the plugin API)
 - to isolate your application so plugins cannot affect your core application if they panic or leak memory
+- to sell a plugin for Ambient, but don't want to distribute the source code

 ## Plugin